Beale family: Storylines

-Before the show began, the Beale family consisted of head of the family Albert, his wife Lou Beale, and their six children, Harry, Ronnie, Dora, Kenny, and twins Pauline and Pete Beale.
+Before the show began, the Beale family consisted of head of the family Albert, his wife Lou Beale, and their seven children, Harry, Ronnie, Dora, Norma, Kenny, and twins Pauline and Pete Beale.
 Before the show began, Albert had died and Kenny had been banished by Lou to New Zealand for having sex with Pete's wife, Pat.
 Albert and Lou also had a daughter named Maggie before marriage and put her up for adoption.
 Harry, Dora and Ronnie, who all moved away from Albert Square, gradually lost touch with their mother, and were never again heard of or seen.
 Harry moved to York where he became a hotel manager, he was an alcoholic who had a strained relationship with his mother which is why they lost touch.
 Dora married and moved away from Albert Square with her husband, it was on her wedding day that Arthur had proposed to Pauline.
 Ronnie was married to a woman named Gail and moved away from Albert Square because of a heart condition and later died.

 At first, the family consisted of head of the family Lou Beale, Pete and Pauline.
 Pete and his wife, Kathy, had a teenage son, Ian.
 Pauline was married to Arthur Fowler and had 2 teenage children, Mark and Michelle.
 Their youngest son, Martin, was born in July 1985.
 16-year-old daughter Michelle also fell pregnant, but nobody knew who was the father and it turned out to be Den Watts, the father of Michelle's best friend Sharon.
 Simon and his mother Pat Wicks arrived in Walford, who revealed that Simon was not Pete's son.
 Michelle's daughter Vicki was born the following year.